zhill/enterprise-docs/content/docs/using/cli_usage/registries/configuring_registries.md

 Updated: 2017-09-02T18:25:34
 ```

-In this example we can see that the registry.example.com registry was added to the Anchore Engine on the 2nd September at 18:25 UTC.
+In this example we can see that the registry.example.com registry was added to Anchore Enterprise on the 2nd September at 18:25 UTC.
 This registry.
 The password for the registry cannot be retrieved through the API or CLI.

 ### Updating Registry Details